RAF Winthorpe: Second World War

 On 14 July 1941, both 300 and 301 squadrons were transferred to RAF Hemswell.

 After the departure of the two Polish squadrons, RAF Winthorpe saw very little activity.
 Control of the station was passed over to RAF Ossington.
 Winthorpe was briefly used in late 1941 by 455 squadron with their now-obsolete Handley Page Hampdens, but they had left by February 1942.

-In early 1942, Winthorpe underwent major reconstruction with the building of 3 hard runways in the standard "A"-shaped bomber configuration.
+In early 1942, Winthorpe underwent major reconstruction with the building of 3 hard runways in the standard A-shaped bomber configuration.
 After this period, Swinderby took back control of Winthorpe from Ossington.
 In 1942 Winthorpe was used as a training station for Avro Manchester and Avro Lancaster bomber crews (though production of the Manchester was swiftly halted due to its unpopularity amongst crews and underpowered engines).

-The Lancasters of 1661 Heavy Conversion Unit (5 group) carried out sorties over the period of the war, pausing in 1943 as the perimeter track was rebuilt to prevent aircraft from sinking into the ground.
+The Lancasters of 1661 Heavy Conversion Unit (5 Group) carried out sorties over the period of the war, pausing in 1943 as the perimeter track was rebuilt to prevent aircraft from sinking into the ground.

 In late autumn 1943, 16 Handley Page Halifaxes arrived at Winthorpe to replace the Manchesters.
 However, soon after, the Halifaxes were required elsewhere in Bomber Command, and so were replaced at Winthorpe by Short Stirlings.

 In March 1944, 3 Miles Martinets of 1690 Bomber Defence Training Flight arrived at Winthorpe as Target tugs before returning to RAF Scampton in July of the same year.

-In November 1944, Winthorpe was transferred from No. 5 group to No.7 group.
+In November 1944, Winthorpe was transferred from No. 5 group to No. 7 Group.
 At the same time, all Stirlings at the station were replaced by Lancasters.

 By 1945, Winthorpe was home to Hawker Hurricanes and Supermarine Spitfires for escort training.

 After the war ended, on 10 September 1945 1661 HCU group was disbanded.

 Post-War

-By 20 September 1945, Winthorpe was under the control of the RAF Transport Command, and soon became a satellite station of RAF Syerston of No. 4 group where they operated Handley Page Halifaxes, Douglas Dakotas, Airspeed Oxfords and Airspeed Horsas.
+By 20 September 1945, Winthorpe was under the control of the RAF Transport Command, and soon became a satellite station of RAF Syerston of No. 4 Group where they operated Handley Page Halifaxes, Douglas Dakotas, Airspeed Oxfords and Airspeed Horsas.

 The station was declared inactive in July 1959.

+The following units were also here at some point: